A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 2. Get the choice wrong and you can end up losing your entire business!
 See some examples.

-3. These brokers do very little to sell your business.
-Most are pile 'em high and sell 'em cheap merchants.
-There is not enough meat in any individual deal for them to devote the time and effort necessary to achieve a good sale
+3. As explained above, most are pile 'em high and sell 'em cheap merchants.
+There is not enough meat in any individual deal for them to devote the time and effort necessary to achieve a quality sale.

-4. Nobody knows the business better than the owner and the owner is better placed than any broker to describe the business and portray its qualities and opportunities in the best light.
+4. When it comes to small businesses, nobody knows the business better than the owner, and the owner is better placed than any broker to describe the business and portray its qualities and opportunities in the best light.
 Businesses sold by owners, when properly done, have a higher probability of sale and tend to achieve higher prices.

 5. The basic work a broker does - placing an ad online at an MLS site and waiting for enquiries - is not a particularly skilled job.
 Anybody can do it.
-Why pay a broker either an advance fee or, worse, a post-sale commission of a whacking great 10% of the price you get (if the business sells)?
+Why pay a broker either an advance fee or, worse, a post-sale commission of a whacking great 10% of the final sale price (if the business sells)?

 But this anonymity service is not worth 10% of the value of your business.
 And there are other, free, ways to protect your business anonymity when looking for a buyer (more later).

 Here's an extract from an ad by a well known broker firm called Adams & Co.
-They are trying to sell a salon business for £545,000 and haven't even bothered to proof read their description of the business!
+They are trying to sell a salon business for £545,000 and haven't even bothered to proof read their description of the business to remove all the slashes!
 (Click the image below to see the full advert in a new window.)

 If you clicked the image above you may have also noticed in the stats section that the ad has been online for almost a year - from 12/04/16 to the 26/03/17 at the top of the page.
 Yet it has received only 7 enquiries ... and still hasn't sold.